-International Relations: Introduction and Collection Policy
+Introduction and Collection Development Policy

-Resources in all formats that support teaching, research, and learning in the field of international relations are located primarily in or accessible online from the Library for International and Public Affairs.
-The library collects in the major areas of emphasis of the discipline, including but not limited to, general theory and methodology of international relations, international political economy, international security studies, foreign policy analysis, terrorism and counter-terrorism, state-society relations, comparative politics, public diplomacy, and regional studies.
+Resources in all formats that support teaching, research, and learning in the discipline of international relations are located primarily in or accessible online from the Library for International and Public Affairs.
+The library collects in the major areas of emphasis of the discipline, including but not limited to, general theory and methodology of international relations, international political economy, defense and security studies, foreign policy analysis, terrorism and counter-terrorism, state-society relations, comparative politics, public diplomacy, and regional studies.
 Additional emphasis is given to collecting materials related to issues of globalization, foreign aid, non-governmental organizations [in support of the international documents collection], global disaster management, sustainable development, peace and conflict studies, all aspects of international human rights law [in collaboration with the Law Library], and economic development in emerging economies.
 Acquisition of materials related to international finance, global commodities trading, and the global labor market are collected in collaboration with the Business Library.
-Materials are acquired in three ways: standing orders of books from specific publishers and in designated subject areas under the GOBI vendor profile, individually purchased titles [firm orders] from GOBI and other vendors, and gifts.
+Materials are acquired in three ways: standing orders of books from specific publishers and in designated subject areas under the GOBI vendor profile, individually purchased titles [firm orders] from GOBI and other vendors, and donations.